pingcap/docs-cn/online-deployment-using-ansible.md

     +----[SHA256]-----+
     ```

-## Step 3: Download TiDB Ansible to the Control Machine
+## Step 3: Download TiDB Ansible to the control machine

-Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
+Log in to the control machine using the `tidb` user account and enter the `/home/tidb` directory.
 Run the following command to download TiDB Ansible from the master branch of the [TiDB Ansible project](https://github.com/pingcap/tidb-ansible).
 The default folder name is `tidb-ansible`.

 {{< copyable "shell-regular" >}}